de-society/excel-project/README.md

 # excel-project
-This project is based on Excel which shows.
+This project is based on Excel.
 It is a dynamic excel dashboard based on Ecommerce sales report